US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SCHE is the US-listed ticker for Schwab Emerging Markets Equity ETF, issued by Schwab.
 Tracks the FTSE Emerging Index — large + mid-cap stocks across 20+ emerging markets.
 TER is 0.11% per year, with a trailing 12-month distribution yield of approximately 3.0%.
 Distributions are paid quarterly.

-Where can I buy SCHE from New Zealand?
+Where to buy SCHE from New Zealand

-NZ tax
+NZ tax treatment

 How is SCHE taxed for NZ investors?